Medication Policy Highlights

 In anticipation of sending your child to HCMS, please read the information above re.
 Medication Policy Highlights.
 The same applies for middle school.
 Plan on getting action plans and medication forms up to date this summer to turn into the HCMS nurse before the first day of school.
 I have extra forms in my office if you need them.

-Re. vaccinations, there are three shots recommended but not required for incoming 6th graders: Meningococcal, Tdap booster and second Varicella.
+Re. vaccinations, there are two shots recommended but not required for incoming 6th graders: Meningococcal and Tdap.
 These shots are REQUIRED before entering 7th grade.
 If your student has a waiver for reason of conscience, please make sure the dates are current.

 Leslie Boldrick, R.N., B.S.N

 Hello!
 I am so privileged to be the nurse at Bridge Point Elementary.
 I have been a nurse for 20 years and I truly love it!
 It's never dull and keeps my mind fresh and my hands dry and scaly from washing them a million times a day.